scan-io-git/scan-io/docs/reference/cmd-sarif-issues.md

 ## Usage Examples

 > **Recommendation:** Run the command from your repository root and pass `--source-folder` as repo-relative paths (for example `--source-folder apps/demo`).
-This keeps permalinks and snippet hashing consistent across environments.
-Even when .git repo is corrupted or is missing.
+The flag defaults to `.` when omitted; if git metadata cannot be detected, permalinks and snippet hashing may be incomplete.

 ### Basic Usage in GitHub Actions
 Create issues from SARIF report using environment variables: